 Through its Outreach Department, Diller-Quaile nurtures its relationship with the extended community.
-Since 1973, the Summer Music Study Program (SMSP) has provided music education to the children and teachers of New York City’s day care and after-school centers in Central and East Harlem.
+Since 1973, the Summer Music Study Program (SMSP) has provided singing, movement, and musicianship classes to children and counselors in day care centers, Head Start centers, and social service agencies, in and around the Harlem area.
 Using a rich repertoire of international folk music drawn from the many cultures of our world, the five-week program develops the participants’ musical skills and abilities.
-The SMSP culminates each summer with a vibrant festival of song and dance.
+The SMSP culminates each summer with vibrant festivals of song and dance.

 Initiated in the mid-1980s, the Outreach Teacher Training courses—Early Childhood Music, Level I (101 & 501) and Level II (102)—later evaluated and recommended for undergraduate and graduate credit by the University of the State of New York, New York State Board of Regents National College Credit Recommendation Service (National CCRS)—teach day care center instructors how to integrate music into the early childhood classroom.
 Teachers gain an understanding of the musical development of young children, and acquire skills and strategies for implementing an engaging international folk music curriculum.

-Classical Access (created in 1994) brings the Diller-Quaile String Quartet to the LEAAF after-school center in Harlem, Central Park East II School (CPE II), the Lillian Weber Dual Language School for Environmental Arts (P.S.
-84), and to three New York Public Libraries in the Bronx and Harlem as a part of their Family Concert Series.
+Classical Access (created in 1994) brings the Diller-Quaile String Quartet to The LEAAF Project, Central Park East II School (CPE II), the Lillian Weber Dual Language School for Environmental Arts (P.S.
+84), and to three New York Public Libraries as a part of their Family Concert Series.
 Designed as an introduction to chamber music for groups of children, these residencies are a series of informal, hands-on presentations at each institution.

 The Senior Centers Partnership (formed in 2000) provides older adults with opportunities for growth and personal fulfillment through music.
 The School leads a weekly singing group for the Carter Burden Luncheon Club and Senior Program, and the Diller-Quaile String Quartet performs chamber music concerts at the W. 74th Street Senior Home.